January 22, 2026 | Last Updated: February 27, 2026

 The fastest request is the one you never make because you predicted it.

 Smart preloading: Next.js Link components prefetch destinations when they enter the viewport.
-The first few images per set get priority loading tags to optimize Largest Contentful Paint metrics.
+The first few images per set get priority loading tags to optimize Largest Contentful Paint.
+The page shell renders immediately via SSG; charts and compute-heavy aggregations populate asynchronously without blocking initial render.

 Self-Directed Architecture: Extending Local-First to Authenticated Data